the-school-war/bookmarklet/ReadMe.md

 SO the main reason for the update is i updated code on the live server because I was to lazy to make devlopment one and broke the whole thing without realizing, but you got windows!
 * i am wworking on makeing the games window resizable but it is knida har because of the jquery drag
+* i am also working on closing for each window
 * and apps still coming

 I hope you enjoy!